research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/01-getting-started.md

 docker compose up
 ```

-- Visit http://localhost and confirm that RSD is running
+- Visit http://localhost and confirm that the RSD is running

 At this point you should be able to see RSD instance running.
-You should also be able to login using Local account by providing any user name, for example `Tester`.
+You should also be able to login using Local account by providing any username, for example `Tester`.

 ![Login with local account](img/login-local-account.webp)

 :::danger
-Local account login option is only for the test purposes.
-Local account does not require a password.
+The local account login option is only for test purposes.
+Local accounts do not require a password and are therefore not safe.
 :::

-For customizing and administrating your RSD instance have a look at [configuration](/rsd-instance/configurations/) and [administration](/rsd-instance/administration/) chapters.
+For customizing and administrating your RSD instance have a look at [configuration](/rsd-instance/configurations/) and [administration](/rsd-instance/administration/).